artemonster/HoMM-Map-Filter/README.md

 TO-DO
 ===============
-1. Add rumors criteria<br>
-2. Add timed events + map events criteria + quest guards<br>
-3. Format and sort output properly<br>
-4. Has Obelisks? criteria<br>
-5. Add support for previous versions<br>
+1. Add support for previous versions<br>
-6. Make allied check more sophisticated.
+2. Make allied check more sophisticated.
 Currently, if maps has team setting and canBeHuman >=2, then the map is considered allied, altough it can give false-positives.
 Proper way would be to do a cross-check of teams, so that we have minimum of 1 team, consisting minimum out of 2 canBeHuman players.<br>

 Compiling
 ===============